syamfarh/tp/docs/DeveloperGuide.md

 ![CloneActivityDiagram0](images/CloneActivityDiagram0.png)

-After all the checks on the index have been done, cloneCommand then calls `CloneCommand#clonePerson`, which separates the Person name (as a string) into two substrings using `CloneCommand#splitStringAtLastSpace`, the name and the possible suffix, respectfully.
+After all the checks on the index have been done, `CloneCommand#execute` then calls `CloneCommand#clonePerson`, which separates the Person name (as a string) into two substrings using `CloneCommand#splitStringAtLastSpace`, the name and the possible suffix, respectively.

 After being separated into two substrings, `CloneCommand#clonePerson` then separates the person name into three cases:
 Firstly, if the name has no spaces and no suffix.
 Secondly, if the name has spaces but the suffix does not consist of only an integer.
 And lastly, if the name has spaces and the suffix consists of only an integer.
 As John has no spaces and no suffix, this would be the first case highlighted.

-Based on these three cases, either than have a suffix or they do not.
+Based on these three cases, either they have a suffix or they do not.
 If they do not have a suffix, such as in the first two cases, then they have a suffix of one added to the back of the person name.
-If they name already possesses a suffix, then this suffix is incremented.
+If their name already possesses a suffix, then this suffix is incremented.
 The newly cloned person with their new name is now returned to `CloneCommand#execute`.
-As John has no suffix, a suffix of one is added to the back of his name and John 1 is returned.
+As John has no suffix, a suffix of "1" is added to the back of his name and "John 1" is returned.

 ![CloneActivityDiagram1](images/CloneActivityDiagram1.png)